 A little bit about me, my name is Julie Furlow and I am a qualified psychodynamic counsellor, offering counselling and psychotherapy.
-I have been practicing over 10 years, and am a Registered member of BACP, which means I have met and maintained the British Association of Counselling and Psychotherapy's required standards of professional training and experience, and that I adhere to their Ethical Framework.
+I have been practicing for over 13 years, and am a Registered member of BACP, which means I have met and maintained the British Association of Counselling and Psychotherapy's required standards of professional training and experience, and that I adhere to their Ethical Framework.

 I undertake a continuous programme of training's to add to my theoretical knowledge, and which also keeps me up to date with any changes in current thinking.

 I am qualified to work with adolescents, and adults all which present with a wide range of problems, anger, anxiety, abuse, eating disorders, sexuality and terminal illnesses, to name a few.